guesmi-samia123/Mev_Noninterference/smart_contract/README.md

 1- npm install
 2- npm init -y
-3- install Hardhat : npm install --save-dev hardhat and during the installation select "Create a JavaScript project"
+3- install Hardhat : "npm install --save-dev hardhat" and then "npm hardhat init " during the installation select "Create a JavaScript project"

 to compile smart contract use the command : npx hardhat compile